CODEPhylo/codephy/docs/03-example-models.md

 # Example models

 This section provides concrete examples of phylogenetic models specified using the Codephy format.
-These examples progress from simple to more complex, demonstrating how various aspects of phylogenetic models can be represented.
+These examples progress from simple to more complex, demonstrating how various aspects of phylogenetic models can be represented using the revised schema.

 ## Basic model with HKY substitution model

-Let's start with a minimal but complete phylogenetic model using the HKY (Hasegawa-Kishino-Yano) substitution model:
+Below is a minimal but complete phylogenetic model using the HKY (Hasegawa-Kishino-Yano) substitution model.
+Notice that each distribution now wraps its parameters inside a `"parameters"` object, and references are expressed with a `"variable"` key.

 ```json
 {